Constantin François de Chassebœuf, comte de Volney: Later life

 In 1795 he undertook a journey to the United States, where he was accused (1797) by John Adams' administration of being a French spy sent to prepare for the reoccupation of Louisiana by France and then to the West Indies.
 Consequently, he returned to France.
 The results of his travels took form in his Tableau du climat et du sol des États-Unis (1803).

 He was not a partisan of Napoleon Bonaparte, but, being a moderate Liberal, was impressed into service by the First French Empire, and Napoleon made him a count and put him into the senate.
-After the Bourbon Restoration he was made a Peer of France, upon recognition of his hostility towards the Empire.
+After the Bourbon Restoration he was made a Peer of France by Louis XVIII in 1814, upon recognition of his hostility towards the Empire.
 Chassebœuf became a member of the Académie française in 1795.
 In his later years he helped to found oriental studies in France, learning Sanskrit from the British linguist Alexander Hamilton, whom he had helped to protect during the Napoleonic era.

 He died in Paris and was buried at the Père Lachaise Cemetery.